07Emanuel07/Tic_Tac_Toe_Unbeatable_Version/README.md

 - Games like the Snake Game, Race Game, Turtle Crosswalk and Pong Game
 - A Birthday Wisher Program that sends my friends or family a Happy Birthday message on their Birthday(I hate to forget wishing them Happy Birthday)
 - more Selenium Projects, more Linear Regression and Data Visualization Projects and more...
+You'll find some of my projects on Github.